Equity Release in Scotland

 Speak to an expert on equity release schemes in Scotland

 The complexity of applying for an equity release scheme in Scotland can be made far easier by using a broker.
-The brokers we work with have access and in-depth knowledge of the entire market.
-They can advise you as to what the most suitable product for you is, and the most appropriate lender.
+The brokers we work with have access to and in-depth knowledge of the entire market.
+They can advise you on the most suitable product for you and the most appropriate lender.

 FAQs

-If you find that equity release is not the right option for you, you could look to see whether remortgaging your home or extending your mortgage term answers your needs.
+If you find that equity release is not the right option, you could see whether remortgaging your home or extending your mortgage term answers your needs.
 Additionally, you could work with a broker to see if a retirement interest-only mortgage works for your situation.

 Ask a quick question